MaivinAI/usermanual/README.md

-# Raivin User Manual
+# Maivin User Manual

-This is the source for the Raivin User Manual.
+This is the source for the Maivin User Manual.
 The documentation is writen using Sphinx and rendered into HTML and PDF formats.

 # Setup